KoenVanSever/ADBSG_debug_GUI/README.md

 # safeled_debug_app
-app that can will tackle serial debug with safeled FO and HPC product family
+App that can will tackle serial debug with safeled FO and HPC product family

-this app is written in python (3.8.3 and uses PyGObject/GTK3 libraries from Gnome)
+This app is written in python (3.8.3 and uses PyGObject/GTK3 libraries from Gnome)

 Additional packages needed:
 - matplotlib